 By Anna Ribas, on 24 August 2021

-Lead capture is the process of obtaining personal contact information from a potential lead in order to convert them into a fully-fledged paying customer in the future.
+Lead capture is the process of obtaining personal contact information from a potential lead in order to convert them into fully-fledged paying customers in the future.
 It is a valuable marketing tool that should form an integral part of any strategy.

 You might be wondering, what is lead capture and why is it so important?
 The following post will help clarify any doubts you may have so read on.